hoffmangroup/segway/doc/segway.rst

 ---------------
 The :option:`--dont-train`\=\ *file* option specifies a file with a newline-delimited list of parameters not to train.
-By default, this includes the XXXcomp parameters.
+By default, this includes the ``dpmf_always``, ``start_seg``, and all GMTK DeterministicCPT parameters.
 You are unlikely to use this unless you are generating your own models manually.

 Recovery
 --------